-This year wasn't just an anomaly, either.
-Arctic sea ice always waxes and wanes with the seasons, but its average late-summer minimum is now shrinking by about 13 percent every decade, according to the U.S. National Oceanic and Atmospheric Administration, and its six smallest Septembers have all occurred in the past six years.
+Arctic sea ice always waxes and wanes with the seasons, but its average late-summer minimum is now shrinking by about 13 percent per decade, according to the U.S. National Oceanic and Atmospheric Administration.
+2015 saw the fourth-lowest level on record, and the nine smallest Septembers have all been in the last nine years.

 But while many people realize humans are indirectly undermining sea ice via global warming, there's often less clarity about the reverse of that equation.
 We know sea ice is important to polar bears, but why is either one important to us?

-Such a question overlooks many other dangers posed by climate change, of course, from stronger storms and longer droughts to desertification and ocean acidification.
-But even in a vacuum, the decline of Arctic sea ice could be disastrous — and not just for polar bears.
+Such a question overlooks many other dangers of climate change, from stronger storms and longer droughts to desertification and ocean acidification.
+But even in a vacuum, the decline of Arctic sea ice is disastrous — and not just for polar bears.
 To shed some light on why, here are seven of its lesser-known benefits:

 The angle of sunlight, combined with albedo from sea ice, helps keep the poles cold.
 (Image: NASA)